CyanBook/spotipy2/docs/getting-started/index.md

 # Get started
-This section is decicated to you, fellow programmer.
+This section is dedicated to you, fellow programmer.

-This section's purpose is to make you more familiar with the wrapper i wrote.
+This section's purpose is to make you more familiar with the wrapper I wrote.

 ## How is this section organised?